robknows/JTests/README.md

 A set of J development tools that I wish J came with "out of the box" such as:

 - Better dressed functions for testing
-- Better dressed functions for loading and linking J files into the interpreter

 (I have recently discovered, that if you run jqt and in do view->editor you get a beauiful IDE for J, and loading into the interpreter with it is quite nice, so I've sort of abandoned Jbuild.ijs)